 - The City needs to remove windrows (hard snow/ice piles left by snow plows) from larger areas than just around the school’s frontage.
 This would facilitate additional curbside pick-up and drop-off areas.
 The extra room to park in the winter would do wonders and the costs to the City would be marginal.

 - Speeding is not an issue during pick-up and drop-off times (cars barely move), and so the intent of the 30 km/h School Zones is seemingly only to control speed during off-peak school hours (e.g. the resident driving through the neighbourhood at 10am).
 Currently, vehicles are still allowed to perform dangerous maneuvers such as U-turns in School Zones.
 I propose that School Zones be re-evaluated and treated similar to Construction Zones, in which speeding fines double.
-The maximum speed should revert to 50km/h, as it was before.
+The maximum speed should revert to 50km/h (or possibly 40km/h).
 Fines for speeding, stunting, failing to stop at stop signs, and other violations within School Zones should be strictly enforced, but it is safe to allow vehicles to travel up to 50km/h in these zones.
 If you speed or misbehave, the law will come down hard on you.

 All three of these steps would be simple to implement and would reduce the risks caused by driver frustration, thereby increase safety.
 The professional crossing guard would be inexpensive, while giving a local community member a unique sense of fulfilment.
 This is done in many other jurisdictions.
 Maybe AMA wants to sponsor this program?
 Removing additional windrows is a small extra step to a process already being conducted, and it is a neighbourly gesture to local residents who are already inconvenienced by the school.
 Finally, School Zones can remain as they are defined.
 We would just have to remove the separate 30 km/h signs.
 This would take a construction crew 15 minutes per school to adjust.
 As drivers approach a School Zone, they’ll know that if they go 51 km/h, then they will be smacked with a large fine, as is the case in construction zones.